jontrulson/conquest/docs/conquest-guide.md

 engine/weapons efficiency goes, while Orions have better engines, and Romulans have stronger weapons.
 But you can always Refit if the server allows it...

+Once you have entered a ship, you cannot switch teams until you have died and go back to the main menu.

 ## Combat